French ship Duguesclin (1848)

-The Duguesclin was a 90-gun Ship of the line of the French Navy.
+Duguesclin was a 90-gun ship of the line of the French Navy.
 She was the second ship in French service named in honour of Bertrand du Guesclin.

 Career

-Bayard was first used as barracks for prisoners sent to deportation to Îles du Salut, and then as a transport for those sent to the Bagne of Cayenne.
+Duguesclin was first used as barracks for prisoners sent to deportation to Îles du Salut, and then as a transport for those sent to the Bagne of Cayenne.
 She then took part in the Crimean War in the Black Sea in 1854 and 1855.
 On 6 July 1854, Duguesclin ran aground on the Warren Rock, off Kronstadt, Russia as the buoy marking it had been removed by the Russians.
 Her upper and middle deck guns had to be removed before she could be refloated.